Play this video with descriptive audio.

-- You will receive hands-on instruction and personal attention from certified instructors.
+- You will receive hands-on instruction and personal attention from instructors with industry experience.

 - The program boasts a 98% placement rate.

 - Our classroom work spaces are designed similarly to the work spaces you will encounter on the job to provide relevant training so you can get to work seamlessly after you graduate.